expectfun/posts/tact.md

 ## Oleg Andreev

-_Oleg is best known in TON community for his work on Tonkeeper, but he does more than that, and he was the first person to led the development of Tact._
+_Oleg is best known in the TON community for his work on Tonkeeper, but he does more than that, and he was the first person to lead the development of Tact._

 ![Oleg Andreev](./oleganza.jpg)